humdrum-tools/humdrum-documentation/guide/ch14/index.md

 according to a user-specified set of editing instructions.
 A stream editor can be used, for example, to automatically transform a document from British spelling to American spelling.
-Stream editors are especially useful when processing large numbers of documents \-- such as a series of files encoding some musical repertory.
+Stream editors are especially useful when processing large numbers of documents &mdash; such as a series of files encoding some musical repertory.
 In this chapter we will introduce two stream editors: <span class="unix">sed</span> and
 <span class="tool">humsed</span>.